Cohomology of Quaternionic Foliations and Orbifolds: Introduction

-In this paper we reformulate these results for the case of a foliated quaternion K{\"a}hler structure on a Riemannian manifold.
-In Section \ref{sec2} we recall some of the definitions regarding quaternions and in particular a $4$-form $\Omega$ defined by Kraines which is of importance as it is used to define two operators $L$ and $\Lambda$ on the space of all forms.
-In Section \ref{sec3}, we discuss quaternion K{\"a}hler manifolds and quaternion K{\"a}hler analogues of the Hodge star operator $*$ as well as the operators $L$ and $\Lambda$.
-We give the definition of a transversely quaternion K{\"a}hler foliation in Section \ref{sec4}.
-Next in Sections \ref{sec5} and \ref{sec6} we discuss basic forms and basic Hodge theory on foliated Riemannian manifolds.
-Moreover, the analogues of the operators $L$ and $\Lambda$ are introduced, using which we define basic effective forms.
+V.Y.
+Kraines in \cite{kr} gave an analog of the Hodge decomposition theorem for a quaternionic manifold (back then there was no distinction between what is now known as quaternionic K\"ahler and the Ricci-flat case, i.e. hyperk\"ahler).
+Next, using some results of S.S.
+Chern of \cite{ch}, she demonstrated inequalities on Betti numbers.
+Later A. Fujiki \cite{fu} formulated analogs of the Hodge and Lefschetz decompositions theorems for the cohomology of some special manifolds, in particular quaternionic K{\"a}hler manifolds.
+In this paper, we investigate these results for the case of a foliated quaternionic K{\"a}hler structure on a Riemannian manifold.
+In Section \ref{sec2}, for the convenience of the reader, we gather some definitions and results deemed necessary to understand the theory developed in the final two sections.
+First we discuss quaternionic K{\"a}hler manifolds and quaternionic K{\"a}hler analogs of the Hodge star operator $*$ as well as the operators $L$ and $\Lambda$.
+In Subsection \ref{sec4}, we provide a basic introduction to foliated and transverse geometric structures associated to a foliation.
+Then we formulate the definition of a transversely quaternionic K{\"a}hler foliation.
+Next, we discuss Riemannian submersions over quaternionic K\"ahler manifolds, since they provide us with examples of the type of foliation we defined earlier.
+The final subsection is dedicated to twistor spaces.
 Twistor spaces over a manifold have proven to be important in the study of the properties of the base manifold.
-In particular in the case of quaternion K{\"a}hler manifolds the twistor space was studied by S. Salamon \cite{sa} and independently by L. B{\'e}rard Bergery \cite{br,be}.
-Salamon shows how using cohomology groups of the base manifold some of the characteristic classes of the twistor space can be computed; hence, the study of these spaces can be fruitful in both directions.
-Having this in mind, in Section \ref{sec7} we define the transversal quaternion twistor space $Z\mathcal{F}$ on a foliated manifold $(M^{p+4q},\mathcal{F})$ of codimension $4q$.
-The basic cohomology for transversely quaternion K{\"a}hler foliations and the counterparts of the results of Kraines for this case are the subject of Section \ref{sec8}.
-The characteristic foliation of a 3-Sasakian is a nice example transversely quaternion K{\"a}hler foliations.
-Since in this case the transversal twistor space is a trivial foliated bundle one can strengthen the general results, which is the main topic of Section \ref{sec99}.
-The important result of A. Haefliger et al. \cite{gi} ensures that for any orbifold, one can find a Riemannian foliated manifold with compact leaves such that its leaf space is the original orbifold.
-In Section \ref{sec9} using this fact we reformulate our results for orbifolds.
+In particular, in the case of quaternionic K{\"a}hler manifolds the twistor space was studied by S. Salamon \cite{sa} and independently by L. B{\'e}rard Bergery \cite{br,be}.
+Salamon shows how using cohomology groups of the base manifold, some of the characteristic classes of the twistor space can be computed; hence, the study of these spaces can be fruitful in both directions.
+Having this in mind, we define the transverse quaternionic twistor space $Z\mathcal{F}$ on a foliated manifold $(M^{p+4n},\mathcal{F})$ of codimension $q=4n$.